Crime Grids and the Expectations of a Property Owner

 Under the Georgia Open Records Act, any member of the public can request records on crimes within a geographic area, including the specific incident reports.
 These records are called “crime grids.”
 Responsible property owners are well aware of this, and can assess the adequacy and effectiveness of their own security and safety measures in light of property specific and neighborhood crime.
 By regularly obtaining updated crime grids, apartment complexes can assess the level of risk to their tenants and make decisions on appropriate security measures based on that information.

-At Shiver Hamilton LLC, our attorneys have successfully handled numerous premises liability cases and recovered millions of dollars in verdicts and settlements for our clients.
+At Shiver Hamilton Campbell, our attorneys have successfully handled numerous premises liability cases and recovered millions of dollars in verdicts and settlements for our clients.
 If you believe you’ve suffered an injury due to a property owner’s negligence we’d like to hear from you.